zynomon/error.doc/index.md

 - **First Steps**: [Introduction to error.os](https://zynomon.github.io/error.doc/docs/000)

 ## About This Documentation
 This documentation covers everything from basic setup to advanced customization of error.os and everything in between.
-Built for both new users and experienced Linux enthusiasts. but for advanced package details check [debian wiki](https://wiki.debian.org/).
+Built for both new users and experienced Linux enthusiasts, but for advanced package details check [debian wiki](https://wiki.debian.org/).